 The return of 95% loan-to-value mortgages in March

-The promise of a Government-backed guarantee has had a positive influence on the mortgage market with several banks and building societies already re-entering the 95% loan-to-value space now.
+The promise of a Government-backed guarantee has had a positive influence on the mortgage market with several banks and building societies having already re-entered the 95% loan-to-value space independent of the Government-backed scheme.

 At the time of writing this, Accord, Skipton Building Society and Bank of Ireland have all launched 95% deals independent of Rishi’s Mortgage Guarantee – which marks a real boost in confidence amongst lenders and a willingness to help buyers with lower deposits, who are desperate to get on to the property ladder but who up-until-now have found the door to their first home bolted firmly shut.